LiveHelperChat/doc/docs/proactive.md

 Just find yourself in online visitors list and delete your row.
 Next time you refresh a page you will be seen as a new visitor.

+### How do I disable sound on proactive invitation?

+Go to

+> System configuration -> Chat configuration -> Online tracking

+Uncheck `Play sound on invitation to chat.`

 ### I do not get any invitations?

 Make sure your invitation matches generated embed code rules.
 E.g